 Tests are allowed

-You can test the program and refuse if it does not fit, etc. You may also refuse services if the business is closed or the company has abruptly changed its direction of activity;
+You can test the program or get SMS delivery reports and refuse if it does not fit, etc. You may also refuse services if the business is closed or the company has abruptly changed its direction of activity;

 Data is safely stored

 You can “freeze” the use of the software for a while without losing the data.
 It is almost impossible for the third parties from the industry & government structures to reach out the data located in the cloud with/without your permission.

 But besides these, there are a number of advantages that, in comparison with standard or stationary software, make telecommunications application software even more attractive for your business: